dafnifacility/cli/docs/dafni_cli.md

 dafni --help
 ```

 to view a list of all of the available sub commands.
-Use `--help` on any unfamiliar command to recieve more information about it.
+Use `--help` on any unfamiliar command to receive more information about it.

 ## Authentication

-Almost all commands require authentication and there are two methods to do this.
+Almost all commands require authentication and there are two methods to achieve this.

-### Using the login command
+### 1. Using the login command

 To login interactively use the login command e.g.
 ```bash
 dafni login
 ```
 Then enter your username and password into the prompts.
 If your session expires which will always occur after about 30 minutes of not running any commands, you will be prompted to re-enter your password in the same way when you go to run a command.
+In this way you never actually have to run `dafni login` explicitly.

-### Using environment variables
+### 2. Using environment variables

 You may also login using environment variables.
 To do this define the environment variables `DAFNI_USERNAME` and `DAFNI_PASSWORD` prior to using any commands.
 These will be used automatically rather than requesting you to enter a username or password.
-This will also avoid session timeouts experienced with the first method.
+This will also avoid any timeouts experienced with the first method.

 ### Logout
-No matter which method you use, a .dafni_cli file will be saved to your home directory to store the current/last used access tokens for the platform.
-These will become invalid after 30 minutes, and may be removed by using the logout command e.g.
+No matter which method you use, a `.dafni_cli` file will be saved to your home directory to store the current or last used access tokens for the platform.
+These will become invalid after 30 minutes but may be removed at any time by using the logout command e.g.

 ```bash
 dafni logout